-The antioxidant glutathione plays such a central role in the body’s antioxidant and detoxification defenses that irreversible cell damage — resulting in cell death — occurs when the cell is unable to maintain adequate glutathione concentrations.
+The antioxidant glutathione is integral in the body’s antioxidant and detoxification defenses.
+When there are insufficient levels, irreversible cell damage — resulting in cell death — can occur.

 As we age, our ability to produce glutathione declines, but our need for it increases.

 In women, glutathione requirements increase, particularly after menopause.
-Postmenopausal women use up their glutathione much more quickly due to the loss of estrogen.
+Postmenopausal women use up their glutathione much quicker due to the loss of estrogen.
 Estrogen has many anti-inflammatory effects, including boosting our production of glutathione and other key antioxidant enzymes.

-The drop in estrogen production that occurs with menopause results in an increase of active free radicals, which increase production of osteoclasts and bone resorption.
-In animal studies, this entire scenario is completely reversed by treating lab rats with vitamin C, which increases glutathione concentrations.
+The drop in estrogen production that occurs with menopause results in an increase of active free radicals.
+In turn, there’s an increase in the production of osteoclasts and bone resorption.
+Studies on rats, however, show that vitamin C increases glutathione levels and can reverse this scenario.

-Vitamin C’s widespread anti-inflammatory activities already ensure its place as an essential bone-health nutrient, but it has many other important bone-building actions completely unrelated to its antioxidant effects.
+Vitamin C’s anti-inflammatory activities ensure its place as an essential bone-health nutrient.
+But it has many other important bone-building actions too.

 Vitamin C is vital to collagen development.
 And since more than 90% of the protein in bone is made from collagen, vitamin C is an essential nutrient for healthy bone.